 The Schengen passport-free Area is made up of 22 European Union states, as well as the 4 non-EU states of Switzerland, Liechtenstein, Norway, and Iceland.
-In order to improve border security within the Area, the new shared ETIAS visa waiver is expected to be implemented by 2021 and will be available for travel to Bulgaria if, as expected, the country achieves Schengen accession in 2019.
+In order to improve border security within the Area, the new shared ETIAS visa waiver is expected to be implemented by the end of 2022 and will be available for travel to Bulgaria if, as expected, the country achieves Schengen accession in 2019.

 Are Bulgaria and Romania in Schengen?

 Bulgaria and Romania joined the European Union in 2007, although both countries are yet to enter Schengen or the Eurozone with the shared Euro currency.
 Concerns about corruption and organized crime in the counties prompted the European Commission to implement a Mechanism for Cooperation and Verification (CVM) to monitor progress towards eliminating these undesired elements.

 Although by law new EU member states are required to join Schengen, both countries had their Schengen entry delayed until they met all the technical criteria.
 The European Parliament gave the go-ahead for both countries to join in 2011, but the proposal has since met opposition from other counties in the EU.

 The latest European Commission report found that concerns about corruption in Romania persist, preventing a unanimous decision about entry from being made.
 However, the same report praised Bulgaria’s progress in meeting technical requirements for Schengen entry.

 Although both countries were expected to join at the same time, recent comments made by Manfred Weber, the European People’s Party presidential candidate for the European Commission, indicate that Bulgaria Schengen entry will at least partially happen in 2019, while Romania’s will continue to be delayed.